If S Glyceraldehyde Has A Specific Rotation Of

 • c is the concentration in grams per milliliter (g/mL).

-Therefore, knowing the observed rotation, path length, and concentration allows us to calculate the specific rotation of a chiral compound.
+Because of this, knowing the observed rotation, path length, and concentration allows us to calculate the specific rotation of a chiral compound.

 Glyceraldehyde: A Chiral Molecule and its Enantiomers